TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl.md

 \endcond
 - Tested with three different encoder makes (EDM35, EKS36, EKM36)
 \cond SOC_AM243X
-\note Channel 2 can be enabled only if channel 0 is enabled because of code overlay scheme needed in TX-PRU.
-See \ref HDSL_DESIGN_TXPRU_OVERLAY for more details
+\note Channel 2 can be enabled only if channel 0 is enabled because of the code overlay scheme needed in TX-PRU.
+See \ref HDSL_DESIGN_TXPRU_OVERLAY for more details.
 \endcond

 ## Features Not Supported

-In general, peripherals or features not mentioned as part of "Features Supported" section are not supported, including the below
+In general, peripherals or features not mentioned as part of the "Features Supported" section are not supported, including the below:
  - 100m cable
  - Pipeline Channel Status